leighmcculloch/go-static/README.md

 # static

-A framework for generating static websites using Go and Go templates.
+A library for generating static websites using Go and Go templates.
 It helps you use build static websites that are dynamically generated from sources like RSS feeds, databases, APIs, etc.

 ## Status

-This framework was pulled out of a static website generated from Go.
+This library was pulled out of a static website generated from Go.
 It's a work in progress towards being a standalone framework and is pretty not-configurable in it's current state.

 ## Install